-Name: Jacqueline Ann Clarke Title: Non-Executive Director Qualifications: FCA, CTA, JP, GAICD business executive with over 30 years of experience in the big 4, 15 of which as partner of Deloitte.
-Having held a number of executive roles across Australia, New Zealand and Asia, her experience covers many industries and sectors including retail, property, automotive, professional services (accounting, legal and engineering), technology, financial services, agriculture and oil & gas.
+Experience and expertise: Ms Clarke is an author, trusted advisor, board member, executor and veteran business executive with over 30 years of experience in the big 4, 15 of which as partner of Deloitte.
+Having held a number of executive roles across Australia, New Zealand and Asia, her experience covers many industries and sectors including retail, property, automotive, professional services (accounting, legal and engineering), technology, financial services, agriculture and oil and gas.
 Ms Clarke currently sits on the Paul Fudge Group Advisory Board, is also founder of boutique accounting and advisory firm Maxima Private, non-executive director of Cleary Bros and Chair of SMEG Australia.